Mattlk13/GoMeetPostresql/README.md

 # Go Meet PostgreSQL
 This is a small wrapper for interacting with a Postgresql database in Go.
+You can also swap out the driver and connect this to another database, such as MSSQL.

 You can use it to SELECT and INSERT rows, and SHOW entire tables.